Student Voice Reps (SVRs)

 SVRs work to enhance learning, teaching and student experience at a Faculty level for current and future students.
 They have equal say at Faculty level meetings where they give feedback to staff, propose solutions to problems, and have an active role in the organisation and management of the faculty.

-As a Students’ Union we are responsible for training and supporting Student Voice Reps across the entire University, working with academic departments and professional services to help students make as many positive changes as possible.
-The Students' Union also supports them in undertaking a research project into current student issues.
+The Students’ Union is responsible for training and supporting Student Voice Reps across the entire University, working with academic departments and professional services to help students make as many positive changes as possible.

 If you are dissatisfied with your Student Voice Rep, click here.